logzio/logz-docs/_source/user-guide/distributed-tracing/deploying-components.md

 We recommend that you use the OpenTelemetry collector to gather trace transaction data from your system.

-See _<a href ="/shipping/tracing-sources/opentelemetry" target="_blank">Ship traces with OpenTelemetry </a>_ for the procedure to configure and deploy the OpenTelemetry collector.
+See _<a href ="/shipping/tracing-sources/opentelemetry" target="_blank">Installing the OpenTelemetry Collector for Distributed Tracing</a>_ for the procedure to configure and deploy the OpenTelemetry collector.

 ### Logz.io Jaeger Collector
 As a secondary option, you may consider using the Jaeger Collector if you experience issues with the OpenTelemetry Collector.